 Is the Loch Ness monster real?
 An in-depth look at the story behind Loch Ness and its infamous monster

-No visit to Scotland can be considered complete with taking a journey to see Loch Ness, the world-famous body of water in the Scottish Highlands that has captivated tourists with its tales of a mysterious sea-monster that has somehow evaded capture for hundreds of years.
+No visit to Scotland can be considered complete with taking a journey to see Loch Ness, the world-famous body of water in the Scottish Highlands that captivates tourists with its tales of a mysterious sea-monster that has somehow evaded capture for hundreds of years.

-Certainly, a visit to Loch Ness is worth making just to see the loch itself, and even without the legend of Nessie it would most definitely be on the top of many tourists must-see Scottish attractions.
+Certainly, a visit to Loch Ness is worth making just to see the loch itself, and even without the legend of Nessie it would most definitely be on the top of many tourists must-see Scottish attractions lists.

-The loch is located close to the Scottish Highlands town of Inverness where it extends south for an impressive 23 miles.
+Loch Ness is located close to the Scottish Highlands town of Inverness where it extends south for a lengthy 23 miles.

-Surely then there must be plenty of nooks and crannies at the bottom of the loch for any monster to hide from curious human eyes?
-Well maybe, but to date, hundreds of Nessie hunters have failed to produce any conclusive proof that such a creature lives there, although there have been many reported sightings over the years.
+Surely then there must be plenty of nooks and crannies at the bottom of it for any monster to hide from curious human eyes?
+Well maybe, but to date hundreds of Nessie hunters have failed to produce any conclusive proof that such a creature lives there, although there have been many reported sightings over the years.

-Let’s take a look at the history of Nessie and try to make up our own minds to answer the question – is the Loch Ness monster real?
+Let’s explore the history of Nessie and try to make up our own minds to answer the question – is the Loch Ness monster real?